ronshnapp/MyPTV/Readme.md

 ##### Requirements:

-MyPTV requires you have Python 3 installed with pip, along with the Python packages: numpy, scipy, skimage, itertools
+MyPTV requires you have Python 3 installed with pip, along with the Python packages: numpy, scipy, scikit-image, pandas, itertools

 ##### Installation:

 1) Open your terminal and change directory to the path of the code:
 	`cd path/to/myptv`

-2) Build the package by insert the following command in your terminal:
-	`python setup.py bdist_wheel`

-3) Finally, we use pip to install by using the following command:
+2) Finally, we use pip to install by using the following command:
-	`pip install ./dist/wheelfile.whl`
+	`pip install .`
     where `wheelfile.whl` is the file name of the wheel file in the `dist` folder.

-4) Optionally, parts of the code can be tested using pytest:
+3) Optionally, parts of the code can be tested using pytest:
 	`pytest ./tests/ -W ignore::RuntimeWarning`

 5) Once this is done we are ready to go!
 You can now import MyPTV in your python code as usual.
 For example: